★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Asylum & Protection

-EU asylum law provides crucial pathways for at-risk defenders.
-PHRD advocates for procedures that recognise the specific situation of human rights work.
+EU asylum law provides pathways for at-risk defenders.
+PHRD advocates for procedures recognising the specific risks of human rights work.

 💬